Cities

 That a half a mile away is being dredged

 For toxins.
-Clean-up is not enough
+Clean-up

 People have to stay and they have to cry